gcwhitfield/15-466-f21-base5/README.md

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+I'd love to chat with you.
+Can you please pick up the phone?

 Sources:

-Door opening/closing sound https://freesound.org/people/amholma/sounds/344360/
+Door opening/closing sound https://freesound.org/people/amholma/sounds/344360/ (not used)

 Phone sounds from
 https://freesound.org/people/Breviceps/sounds/466832/